Does Evidence Support The Claim That Adam’s Bridge (Rama’s Bridge) Is The Same One Described In Literature?

 In addition to these physical changes, sites were the bones of Homo erectus have been discovered show evidence that these early men lived in small communities, living in huts as temporary shelters, wore clothes and created stone tools.
 In a nutshell, they began to display early signs of civilization, a trait that had not been seen before in any other primate group.
 These “ape men” literally did live during the Treta Yuga.
 Are the Vanara of myth our ancestors?

-It is interesting to note that the name Adam’s Bridge came from an Islamic legend which maintains that Adam, the first man on earth, traveled across this bridge when he was expelled from paradise.
+It is interesting to note where the name Adam’s Bridge came from.
+According to Islamic legend, Adam, the first man, traveled across this bridge when he was expelled from paradise.
 Could Adam, the “first man” and our distant relative also have been a Homo erectus?

 Even though the earliest known written copy of the Ramayana only dates back to 1500 BCE this epic tale is believed to be much older.
 Is Adam’s Bridge the same one described in literature?
 We think so.
 What do you think?